 Growing capabilities PLUS stifling work cultures PLUS rigid management practices is a potentially explosive combination.
 Most people will continue work as usual, heads down, do the hours then get out the door.
 We can see the effects of this in multiple studies about low levels of engagement.

 A few people however will be motivated to find ways to work around the constraints and to achieve their goals.
 This may involve jeopardizing their reputation in the organization, or it might result in a successful initiative recognized as such.
 Or a combination of both.
-Whichever way it goes, it is part of a movement that I call the gig mindset, and as mentioned here, have seen it coming for several years.
+Whichever way it goes, it is part of a movement that I call the gig mindset, in large part manifested in the behaviors described here.
+The chart above show clearly why the gig mindset is emerging and, worse still, why it is taking so long.